 The project members are teacher educators with different backgrounds and experiences in education.
 The group consists of classroom teachers and researchers with a wide range of engagements in and outside of higher education.
 The common interest for all involved is a joint vision for the development of various teaching methods that are adressing and exploring theories and practices in teacher education.

-PhD, Educational Sciences, Associate Professor at the School of Educational Sciences, Tallinn University in Estonia
+PhD, Educational Sciences, Professor of Primary Education at the School of Educational Sciences, Tallinn University in Estonia

 Her competence areas include teachers´ professional identity, teaching and learning science in preschool, basic school and also in informal settings.
 She is teaching relevant courses and supervising students at all level of higher education at the School of Educational Sciences, Tallinn University.